Domain decomposition for entropic unbalanced optimal transport: Abstract

 \section{Abstract}

-Solving large scale entropic optimal transport problems with the Sinkhorn algorithm remains challenging, and domain decomposition has been shown to be an efficient strategy for problems on large grids.
-Unbalanced optimal transport is a versatile variant of the balanced transport problem and its entropic regularization can be solved with an adapted Sinkhorn algorithm.
-However, it is a priori unclear how to apply domain decomposition to unbalanced problems since the independence of the cell problems is lost.
-In this article we show how this difficulty can be overcome at a theoretical and practical level and demonstrate with experiments that domain decomposition is also viable and efficient on large unbalanced entropic transport problems.
+Entropic optimal transport has become a popular tool in data analysis and it can be solved efficiently with the celebrated Sinkhorn algorithm, but large scale problems remain challenging.
+Domain decomposition has been shown to be an efficient strategy on large grids.
+Unbalanced optimal transport is a versatile generalization of the standard (balanced) optimal transport problem and its entropic variant can also be solved with a generalized Sinkhorn algorithm.
+However, the domain decomposition algorithm cannot be applied directly to the unbalanced problem since independence of the cell problems is lost.
+In this article we generalize the domain decomposition algorithm for optimal transport to the unbalanced setting by introducing a new adaptive step size strategy, which allows to ensure the decrement of the global score and prove convergence to the global minimizer.
+We also provide an efficient GPU implementation of the new algorithm and demonstrate with experiments that domain decomposition is also an efficient strategy for large unbalanced optimal transport problems.